klojang4j/klojang-templates/README.md

 ## Using Nested Templates

-The nested-template feature almost literally turns a Klojang template into a mold into which you can sink objects with the same shape.
+The ability to nest templates in other templates almost literally turns a Klojang template into a mold into which you can sink objects with the same shape.
 If the structure of the template reflects the structure of the model object, you can fill up the entire template with a single call.
 The following code snippets illustrate this.

+_The Model:_
 ```java
 record Employee(int id, String firstName, String lastName, Address address) {}

 record Address(String line1, String zipCode, String city, State state) {}
 ```

+_The View:_
 ```html
 <!-- label.html -->
 <html>